michaelbazile/michaelbazile/README.md

 - 💬 Ask me about ...
 Anything code related!
 I love bouncing ideas off of other developers.
 - 📫 How to reach me: ... you can email me from my [portfolio](https://www.michaelbazilejr.bio) or email directly [here](mailto:mr.michaelbazilejr@gmail.com?subject=Hi%20there%20%F0%9F%91%8B).
 - 😄 Pronouns: ...
 He / Him
 - ⚡ Fun fact: ...
 Did you know that I once went skydiving?
 It was an exhilarating experience, jumping out of a plane and freefalling through the sky.
-The rush of adrenaline and the breathtaking views were absolutely unforgettable!
+The rush of adrenalin         and the breathtaking views were absolutely unforgettable!
 <!--
 **michaelbazile/michaelbazile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.